DarshanVaishya/omnifood/README.md

 # Omnifood project
-This project uses HTML and CSS to create a beautiful website.
+Omnifood is a website for fictional food delivery app which uses AI to provide meal ideas.
+The website is created using HTML and CSS.
+It has a beautiful and easy to use UI.
+The website works responsively on desktop, tablet and mobile.

 Live preview: [Link](https://omnifood.darshanvaishya.xyz)